emaesen/vue-feathers-productivity-app/README.md

     - [ ] when user logs out, their todos data are cleared from store
     - [ ] changes in one browser are immediately reflected in another
     - [ ] todo has title, description, note, and due date properties
+    - [ ] todo has status property
-    - [ ] todo has color and category properties
+    - [ ] todo has color, category and pinned properties
 - [ ] **services**
   - [x] > Reminders service
   - [ ] > ToDos service